Jake-Russell/Jake-Russell/README.md

 - 🎓 AWS Cloud Certified

-- 📸 I'm also a keen photographer, and enjoy photographing anything from cars to the stars
+- 📸 I'm a keen photographer, and enjoy photographing anything from cars to the stars

 - 🔍 Explore some of my photography work at **[jakerussell.photography](https://jakerussell.photography/)**